 A chemistry minor is offered to students in a secondary education curriculum, but may be of interest to other students who desire a more in-depth understanding of the importance of chemistry in today's technological world.
-The chemistry minor is expected to take MATH 121 as the math requirement in the core curriculum.
-In addition the chemistry minor must take the following 23 credits:
+The secondary education chemistry minor is expected to take MATH 121 as the mathematics requirement in the core curriculum.
+Other students are expected to have a mastery of the concepts covered in MATH 121.
+In addition, the chemistry minor must take the following 16 hours:

+'''

+CHEM 210 Inorganic Chemistry I - 4 crs.

-CHEM 210 Inorganic Chemistry I - 4 crs.CHEM 242 Organic Chemistry II - 4 crs.CHEM 213 Inorganic Chemistry II - 4 crs.CHEM 325 Analytical Chemistry - 4 crs.CHEM 240 Organic Chemistry I - 4 crs.CHEM 425 Biochemistry - 3 crs.
+CHEM 213 Inorganic Chemistry II - 4 crs.

+CHEM 240 Organic Chemistry II - 4 crs.

+CHEM 242 Organic Chemistry II - 4 crs.

+CHEM 242 Organic Chemistry II - 4 crs.

+CHEM 242 Organic Chemistry II - 4 crs.

+CHEM 325 Analytical Chemistry - 4 crs.

+CHEM 361 Environmental Chemistry and Toxicology - 3 crs.

+CHEM 425 Biochemistry - 4 crs.

+'''

-CHRISTIAN THOUGHT MINOR
+CHRISTIAN THOUGHT MINOR 24 crs.

 The minor consists of eight three credit courses, six required courses plus two electives to be drawn from the approved list.

 Required:

-History : HIST 206/207 History of Christianity 1 or 2
+HIST 206/207 History of Christianity 1 or 2 History:

 HIST 475 The Reformations

-Theology : REL 203 History and Lit. of the New Testament
+Theology: REL 203 History and Lit. of the New Testament

 REL 310 Religion in America Today

-Philosophy : PHIL 334 Christ and Culture
+Philosophy: PHIL 334 Christ and Culture

 PHIL 325 Christian Apologetics